alphagov/govuk-kubernetes-cluster-user-docs/source/documentation/index.md

     ```

      where:
-     - `<govuk-environment>` is the the GOV.UK environment that you want to get credentials for.
-For example, `test`, `integration`
+     - `<govuk-environment>` is the the GOV.UK environment that you want to get credentials (for example, `test` or `integration`)
      - `<role>` is the role mentioned in this [deploying terraform documentation](https://docs.publishing.service.gov.uk/manual/deploying-terraform.html#1-check-that-you-have-sufficient-access)
-     - `art` option is used to request that the AWS credentials last for the requested time.
+     - the `art` option is used to request that the AWS credentials last for the requested time.

-    For the user research session , you should use the `eval $(gds aws govuk-integration-admin -e --art 8h)` command since
-    the session is run in the Integration GOV.UK cluster and `admin` role will allow full access.
+    For the user research session , you should use the `eval $(gds aws govuk-integration-admin -e --art 8h)` command since the session is run in the Integration GOV.UK cluster and `admin` role will allow full access.

-2. If it's your first time accessing the cluster through Kubectl:
+2. If this is your first time accessing the cluster through Kubectl:

     ```sh
     aws eks update-kubeconfig --name govuk
     ```

-    This will add the govuk cluster to your Kubectl configuration in `~/.kube/config`
+    This will add the `govuk` cluster to your Kubectl configuration in `~/.kube/config`.

+    If this is not your first time accessing the cluster through Kubectl, then

-3. To check that you have access, run:
+3. Check that you have access:

     ```sh
     kubectl cluster-info
     ```

-    If you have access this should return information about the GOV.UK EKS cluster control plane, it should look like this:
+    If you have access, running this command should return information about the GOV.UK EKS cluster control plane.
+This information should look like this:

     ```sh
     Kubernetes control plane is https://{GOVUK_CLUSTER_ADDRESS}.{AWS_REGION}.eks.amazonaws.com
     ```
+    ___If you do not have access...___

 ## Interact with the cluster with `kubectl`